microsoftgraph/msgraph-sdk-powershell/src/Users/v1.0/docs/New-MgUser.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[ExpiryDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
       - `[Message <IMicrosoftGraphItemBody>]`: itemBody
-      - `[PublishedDateTime <DateTime?>]`: Time in which the status message was published.Read-only.publishedDateTime isn't available when you request the presence of another user.
+      - `[PublishedDateTime <DateTime?>]`: Time in which the status message was published.Read-only.publishedDateTime is not available when you request the presence of another user.
   - `[Print <IMicrosoftGraphUserPrint>]`: userPrint
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[RecentPrinterShares <IMicrosoftGraphPrinterShare[]>]`: